About Mary Free Bed

 Highly specialized inpatient rehabilitative care

-Mary Free Bed at Sparrow, a joint venture between Sparrow Hospital and Mary Free Bed Rehabilitation Hospital, offers highly specialized inpatient rehabilitative care for patients, ages 18 years and older, recovering from illnesses and injuries requiring intensive rehabilitation.
+Mary Free Bed at Sparrow, a joint venture between E.W.
+Sparrow Hospital and Mary Free Bed Rehabilitation Hospital, offers highly specialized inpatient rehabilitative care for patients, ages 18 years and older, recovering from illnesses and injuries requiring intensive rehabilitation.

 We develop an individualized treatment plan with you and your family, to maximize your functional abilities.
 Our goal is to get you back home and as close as possible to your normal routine, so discharge planning begins as soon you arrive.
 Our rehabilitation unit features 40 private patient rooms, state-of-the-art therapy gyms and high-tech equipment.